Overview

 For SaaS Companies

-Neither is ideal for SaaS.
-HubSpot is B2B CRM-focused and expensive.
-Campaign Monitor is agency-focused.
-Sequenzy offers Stripe integration for subscription businesses at a fraction of HubSpot's price.
+Neither is ideal for SaaS lifecycle email by default.
+HubSpot is CRM-focused.
+Campaign Monitor is agency and email-design focused.
+Sequenzy offers Stripe integration for subscription businesses.

 Making the Choice